aleksanderpulla/AWS-Hands-On-Workshops/Real-Time IoT Data Streaming and Analytics Pipeline/README.md

 <!-- TODO: Image -->

-### Step 1.2: Send IoT Data to Kinesis using Python
+### Step 1.2: Send IoT data to Kinesis Data Stream using Python

 The following Python script generates random IoT data and sends it to the Kinesis Data Stream created earlier.